 Is drop servicing profitable?

 The short answer is YES!
 Drop servicing is a great business model that allows you to handle multiple clients at a time and hire freelancers to do the actual work on your behalf.
-In other words, you work capacity is determined by the number of freelancers you choose to work with.
+In other words, your work capacity is determined by the number of freelancers you choose to work with.

 Drop servicing is not only profitable, but it will allow you to create a 6-figure living from the comfort of your home, by selling other people’s services and leveraging their skills and knowledge!